OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/team-foundation-server.md

 ## Relationship Configuration

 ### Git Commit/Branch Link Configuration
-* To synchronize '''Git Commit/Branch''' links of an entity to other systems,  the Commit/Branch links need to be mapped in {{ spaceName }} relationship mapping.
+* To synchronize **Git Commit/Branch** links of an entity to other systems,  the Commit/Branch links need to be mapped in {{ spaceName }} relationship mapping.
-* When the '''Git Commit/Branch''' links are mapped in {{ spaceName }}:
+* When the **Git Commit/Branch** links are mapped in {{ spaceName }}:
   * While synchronizing a workitem, if any GIT artifact's project or repository is not found in the target system, this artifact will get skipped by {{ spaceName }}.
   * If any GIT artifact is missing in target repository, workitem's artifact link will be synced with the missing object.
 On syncing delta changes, those links will be re-establised with an artifact object if it is found in target repository.
   * To sync delta changes from source repository to target repository, refer to this link for more details: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository.
-* For syncing the link '''Git Commit/Branch''' with a workitem to target [TFS/VSTS] systems, you must import source repository into target repository to bring all the Git commit and branch links into target repository.
+* For syncing the link **Git Commit/Branch** with a workitem to target [TFS/VSTS] systems, you must import source repository into target repository to bring all the Git commit and branch links into target repository.
 * If Commit/Branch link has a different project name or  a different repository name:
   * Provide the respective project's name or repository's name using advance XSLT.
   * For example, if source commit is found in project, 'project-xyz' and repository, 'repository-xyz', corresponding in target this commit is found in project, 'project-abc' and repository, 'repository-abc'.
 Therefore, to sync commit link of an entity, update the advance XSLT from this:
  ```xml
  <xsl:for-each select="linkProps/Property">
   <xsl:for-each select="*">